Nagano Prefecture

 Nagano is the capital and largest city of Nagano Prefecture, with other major cities including Matsumoto, Ueda, and Iida.
 Nagano Prefecture has impressive highland areas of the Japanese Alps, including most of the Hida Mountains, Kiso Mountains, and Akaishi Mountains which extend into the neighbouring prefectures.
-The abundance of mountain ranges, natural scenic beauty, and rich history has gained Nagano Prefecture international recognition as a world-class winter sports tourist destination, including hosting the 1998 Winter Olympics and a new Shinkansen line to Tokyo.
+The area's mountain ranges, natural scenery, and history has gained Nagano Prefecture international recognition as a winter sports tourist destination, and hosted the 1998 Winter Olympics.
+It is served by the Hokuriku Shinkansen line, with direct services to Tokyo, Toyama, and Kanazawa.

 History

 Geography

 Nagano is an inland prefecture and it borders more prefectures than any other in Japan, bordering Gunma Prefecture, Saitama Prefecture, Yamanashi Prefecture, and Shizuoka Prefecture to the east, Niigata Prefecture to the north, Toyama Prefecture and Gifu Prefecture to the west, and Aichi Prefecture to the south.
 Nagano contains the point furthest from the sea in the whole of Japan—this point lies within the city of Saku.
 The province's mountains have made it relatively isolated, and many visitors come to Nagano for its mountain resorts and hot springs.
 Nine of the twelve highest mountains in Japan can be found in Nagano and one of its lakes, Lake Kizaki, is a beach resort popular for its water attractions and games.
 The climate is predominantly alpine with warm summers, cold snowy winters and less intense humidity than the lower lying coastal areas.